| | |

 Dijon and Herb Panko-Crusted Halibut

-My kids have been asking for more fish recipes lately.
-I picked up some freshly caught wild halibut and decided to season it with lemon juice, Dijon mustard, and seasonings before topping it with a lemony herb panko topping.
-I baked it at a really high heat and it turned out moist, flaky, and absolutely delicious.
-My husband and I both thought it was excellent.
-My daughter scraped off the topping but loved the fish and my son had thirds and absolutely loved it.
-This fish paired nicely with the Green Beans with Lemon and Garlic.
+My kids have been asking for more fish recipes lately, so I picked up some freshly caught wild halibut and made this easy dijon and herb panko-crusted halibut recipe.
+I baked the fish at a high heat and it turned out moist, flaky, and delicious.
+My husband and I thought it was excellent, my son had three servings, and my daughter picked off the topping but enjoyed the fish.
+This dijon and herb panko-crusted halibut paired nicely with the Green Beans with Lemon and Garlic.

 How to Make Dijon and Herb Panko-Crusted Halibut